mnz1988/stable-diffusion-guide/README.md

 Loras can represent a character, an artstyle, poses, clothes, or even a human face (though I do not endorse this).
 Checkpoints are usually capable enough for general work, but when it comes to specific details with little existing examples, you'll need a Lora.
 They can be downloaded from [civitai](https://civitai.com) or [elsewhere (NSFW)](https://gitgud.io/gayshit/makesomefuckingporn#lora-list) and are 144 MB by default, but they can go as low as 1 MB.
 Bigger Loras are not always better.
 They come in `.safetensors` format, same as most checkpoints.

-Place your Lora files in the `stable-diffusion-webui/models/Lora` folder, or if you're using the collab in this guide paste the direct download link into the `custom_urls` text box.
+Place your Lora files in the `stable-diffusion-webui/models/Lora` folder, or if you're using the colab in this guide paste the direct download link into the `custom_urls` text box.
 Then, look for the 🎴 *Show extra networks* button below the big orange Generate button.
 It will open a new section either directly below or at the very bottom.
 Click on the Lora tab and press the **Refresh** button to scan for new Loras.
 When you click a Lora in that menu it will get added to your prompt, looking like this: `<lora:filename:1>`.
 The start is always the same.
 The filename will be the exact filename in your system without the `.safetensors` extension.
 Finally, the number is the weight, like we saw [earlier ▲](#promptweight).
 Most Loras work between 0.5 and 1 weight, and too high values might "fry" your image, specially if using multiple Loras at the same time.

 ![Extra Networks](images/extranetworks.png)